jkhsjdhjs/gpu-passthrough/README.md

 `ignore_msrs` is already set to 1 here (check with `cat /sys/module/kvm/parameters/ignore_msrs`).
 It could be fixed by changing the CPU model.
 However I haven't had the time to test which CPU model works yet.
 https://www.reddit.com/r/VFIO/comments/4kagkv/nvidia_system_unstable_windows_10_qemukvmvgapass/d3dldyj/
+EDIT: Changing the CPU model results either in the VM not booting or the errors still occuring.